 1) The False Prince by Jennifer A. Nielsen

-Sage is an orphaned troublemaker living in a kingdom full of tension (read more about why Sage is one of my favorite YA heroes here).
+Sage is an orphaned troublemaker living in a kingdom full of tension.
 He’s recruited by Conner, a nobleman who needs someone who can impersonate the long-lost prince of the kingdom in order to claim the throne after the royal family’s deaths.
 Sage is one of four boys that Conner chooses, and each of them must do their best to play the part of a royal heir or be killed instead.

 Without giving too much away, I love this book because it kept me guessing.
 Alliances between characters change constantly, and even though the story’s told from a first-person point of view, the narrator doesn’t reveal everything to the reader at once.

 If you like witty and clever protagonists, mysteries, and fantasy worlds, I highly recommend this book.

 Mississippi “Mibs” Beaumont belongs to a strange family.
 Her grandfather can move mountains, her brother creates storms, and her mother always does everything perfectly.
 Everyone in the Beaumont family has a “savvy,” a supernatural power that manifests on their fourteenth birthday.
 Just as Mibs reaches her big day, her father is in a terrible car accident a few towns over.
 Mibs believes that her new savvy can save her father’s life, and so she stows away on a bus to get there.
 However, the journey is anything but a straight line.